This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 From the peaceful and perfectly preserved laneways of the Dutch Quarter to the hustle and bustle of North Hill’s bar and restaurants, here is our guide to the top things to do in Colchester, Essex:

 Getting to Colchester / Walking to the town centre

 Colchester is just a 45 minute, direct train ride from London Liverpool Street station with Greater Anglia.
-Be aware that there are actually two train stations in Colchester – Colchester Town station is closer to the centre but the trains to Colchester station are more frequent and faster.
+Be aware that there are actually two train stations – Colchester Town station is closer to the centre, but the trains to Colchester station are more frequent and faster.

 Things to do in Colchester

 If you’re walking from Colchester station, the first historic and pretty part of Colchester you’ll come across is the river walk, along the River Colne with historic houses and cottages lining its banks and pathways either side of the river.

 Whilst it may not be on the scale of South Bank London, it is a pleasant stroll with several pubs nearby including one directly overlooking the water.

 Just up from the River Colne, the first stretch of shops and cafes you’ll discover is North Hill, with the famous water tower just jutting out over the horizon of Colchester’s skyline.